-The western film has been a defining and enduring genre of the American cinema.
-It is one of the oldest and constantly changing genres despite being based on the early exploration and taming of the United States frontiers.
-The western also presents a unique view of the hero archetype.
+The western film is a defining and enduring genre of the American cinema despite limited setting and plot based on early exploration and taming of the United States frontiers.
+While many bad, derivative stories haunt film, the genre is one of the oldest, constantly changing views of the hero archetype.
 As one of the oldest genres of film, the western presents a clear view of the connection between hero and culture.
 Across the history of the western one can see that the hero has been in a state of change moving from classic hero to anti-hero, following cultural paradigms.

 The hero archetype is best understood in its classical sense which was first patterned by Otto Rank in the “The Myth of the Birth of the Hero” (1914).
 Rank describes the hero in developmental context in which he transitions from birth to ultimate victory.

 1. Prophecy of the birth of the hero.

 2. The birth of the hero to divine, noble or royal parentage.

 3. He is abandoned, given away or set adrift in the water.

 4. Rescue and adoption by surrogate parents.